Kid-friendly homemade chocolate chip cookies are not just for kids!

 - 1 cup organic cane sugar

 - 1 cup softened salted butter (room temperature)

 1. Pre-heat oven to 375 degrees.

-2. Line a room temperature baking pan with parchment paper or silicon baking mat.
+2. Line a room-temperature baking pan with parchment paper or a silicone baking mat.

 4. Using a stand mixer, mix together sugars and butter until smooth, thick cream texture.

-5. Add in vanilla extract and eggs in stand mixer mixing bowl.
+5. Add vanilla extract and eggs in a stand mixer mixing bowl.
 (Do not over mix.
 Mix just until dough is combined.)

 7. Add in 2 cups of large chocolate chips.